-I-Factor is a new platform that uses patent-pending systems for Alpowered projective tests.
-This platform helps brands identify their brand irresistibility score - the intangible connection between a brand and a consumer.
-I-Factor offers a true barometer of a consumer's relationship with the brand relative to its competitors.
+EmoteAl is a new platform that uses patent-pending systems for Alpowered projective tests.
+This platform helps brands identify their brand empathy score (Ex-Score).
+In other words, how consumers perceive the brands ability to empathize with them and their values.
+The EmoteAl platform offers a true barometer of a consumer's relationship with the brand.

 How do we do it?
-I-Factor uses a unique combination of psychological science, data science, and machine learning algorithms to produce intelligent AI-powered projective test technology built on the following underlying conceptual principles:
+EmoteAl uses a unique combination of psychological science, data science, and machine learning algorithms to produce intelligent Al-powered projective test technology built on the following underlying conceptual principles: